-Since your dog cannot discuss their issues, you are left to guess what is causing him or her to react the way they do.
-It’s a hit or miss kind of game.
+Since your dog cannot discuss their issues, you are left to guess what is causing them to react the way they do.
+It’s a hit-or-miss kind of game.
 By process of elimination, usually, you will find the root cause of that particular unacceptable behavior.

 If your dog exhibits vet visit fear, you need to find the cause so you can address it and help your dog be more confident.

 1. The vet does not positively interact with the dog.
 The vet comes in, “hurts” the dog, and leaves.

 2. The dog terrifies the vet.
 The dog senses it and takes the upper hand.
 Dogs petrify some vets.
 That’s why they have assistants!

 3. The dog, for some reason known only to them, does not feel safe or comfortable with that particular vet.
 Trust your dog’s instincts.
 Many dogs are great judges of a person’s character.
 If your dog does not like someone, listen to them.

 4. Something extremely traumatic happened during a previous vet visit.
 Shelter dogs, in particular, have often had negative vet experiences.

 Make vet visits fun